Search

 If you’d like to submit a piece of your writing for possible inclusion in the magazine, please see the Get Involved page to see more details.
 This magazine is published online three times a year: summer (June/July), winter (October-December) and spring (February-April) terms.

-Our Spark Young Writers groups for September 2023-June 2024 are now available to book, including three new junior groups for Staffordshire, starting in January 2024.
+Our Spark Young Writers groups for September 2024-June 2025 are now available to book.